boerredus/FixDpkgWarning/README.md

 ## Usage

-* Copy all the errors (e.g __dpkg: warning: files list file for package 'libxcb-xkb1:amd64' missing; assuming package has no files currently installed__) to the `packages` file (separated by a linebreak).
+* Copy all the errors (e.g <em>dpkg: warning: files list file for package 'libxcb-xkb1:amd64' missing; assuming package has no files currently installed</em>) to the `packages` file (separated by a linebreak).

 * Execute `python app.py`, on Terminal.